 If you suffer any foot issues, it’s worth to check with your doctor what would be a proper dance shoe for you.

-At this point it might be obvious to say but yes, high heels are not a must to dance tango.
+At this point it might be obvious to say it, but yes, high heels are not a must to dance tango.

-Discussions on these topics are juicy enough to write countless posts on the matter so let’s not detour 😄
+Discussions on these topics are juicy enough to write countless posts on the matter, so let’s not detour 😄

 Tips to make your decision?

-Remember, comfort and functionality are the most important.
+Remember: Comfort and functionality are the most important.

 The higher the heels and the less used you are to wear them, the more challenging it can be to work around your balance and performance.